jonaslalin/jonaslalin.github.io/_posts/2021-10-12-forward-vs-reverse-accumulation-mode.md

 ## $$f \colon \R^3 \to \R^2$$

-To make a good comparison, we need a function with different numbers of dependent and independent variables.
+To make a good comparison, we need an example with a different number of dependent variables than independent variables.
 The following function fulfills that requirement:

 $$
 \begin{align*}